snovakovic/fast-sort/README.md

 * Support for [custom sort](#custom-sorting) instances
 * Easy to read syntax
 * [Faster](#benchmark) than other popular sort alternatives
-* Undefined and null values are always sorted to bottom (with option to override)
+* Undefined and null values are always sorted to bottom
 * TypeScript support
 * Small footprint with 0 dependencies (~ 1.4 kb minified)